Cengkaruk/qiscus-sdk-web/docs/create-your-app.md

   a user and used whenever another user need to chat with this user.
 It can be anything, wheter is is user's email, your user database index, etc.
   As long as it is unique and a string.
-- *userKey* (string): uniqueKey is used as for authentication purpose, so event if a stranger knows your userId, he can not access the user data.
+- *userKey* (string): userKey is used as for authentication purpose, so event if a stranger knows your userId, he can not access the user data.
 - *username* (string): Username is used as a display name inside chat room.
 - *avatarURL* (string, optional): used to display user's avatar, fallback to